Bruno Fuchs, holist

 My work is to do with the practical, everyday use of philosophy.

-The philosophical approach can benefit those who find it difficult to form interests of any sort, who find their level of boredom or worry bothersome, as well as people who feel lost or stuck in the amazing labyrinth of life.
+The philosophical approach can benefit those who find it difficult to form interests, who find their level of boredom or worry bothersome, as well as people who feel lost or stuck in the labyrinth of life.

 Now, in order to achieve more lasting resolutions, we should do the exact opposite: it is advisable to slow down.